AtsukoKuwahara/SimpleAIChatbot/SimpleAIChatbot/README.md

 ## Features

 - **Multi-Model Support**: Select between different AI models (e.g., `llama3`, `llama3.1`, `mistral`) to generate responses.
+- **Customizable Settings**: Adjust the chatbot's behavior with parameters such as temperature, seed, and top_k through an intuitive settings interface.
 - **Chat History**: Archive your chat history locally for future reference.
 - **Markdown Support**: The responses from the AI are rendered using markdown, allowing for rich-text formatting.
 - **Offline Access**: Chat history is stored locally using `UserDefaults`, enabling offline access.